elizhyu/elizhyu.github.io/bionic-robot-softskin.md

         <i>An Example of Structured Computational Polymers</i>
     </div>
     <div style="flex:70%;">
-    ## Structured Computational Polymers
+    <h2>Structured Computational Polymers</h2>
-    **Structured Computational Polymers (SCPs)** are intelligent meta-materials that combine sensing, cognition, and actuation into bulk materials, bridging the gap between novel material characteristics and integrated design paradigms.
-The research on Softskin Robot in Collaborative Robotics Lab with Dr. Voyles has developed a **neuromorphic architecture** that aims to mimic information processing the way biological systems do.
-A hardware implementation of an **artificial neural network (ANN)** was completed.
-The **metal-oxide semiconductor** and **silicon-based memristors (memory resistors)** were utilized as a synapses for synaptic functions such as spike and timing dependent plasticity.
+    <b>Structured Computational Polymers (SCPs)</b> are intelligent meta-materials that combine sensing, cognition, and actuation into bulk materials, bridging the gap between novel material characteristics and integrated design paradigms.
+The research on Softskin Robot in Collaborative Robotics Lab with Dr. Voyles has developed a <b>neuromorphic architecture</b> that aims to mimic information processing the way biological systems do.
+A hardware implementation of an <b>artificial neural network (ANN)</b> was completed.
+The <b>metal-oxide semiconductor</b> and <b>silicon-based memristors (memory resistors)</b> were utilized as a synapses for synaptic functions such as spike and timing dependent plasticity.
 In the design, memristors are arranged into a cross-bar with pre- and post-synaptic neurons being locate on adjacent sides of the cross-bar.
     </div>
 </div>